ontop/ontop-dockertests/pgsql/README.md

-Pgsql image form postgres official to test [ontop system](https://github.com/ontop/ontop).
+Pgsql image from postgres official to test [ontop system](https://github.com/ontop/ontop).
 It contains the databases used inside the module ontop-docker-tests.

 To start a container:
 ```